super-flat/lagom-pb/docs/src/main/paradox/rest-api.md

 }
 ```

 _**Note: The api service definition must be done in a separate sbt module(recommended way).
-So a lagom-pb/lagom service requires at least two sbt modules in an sdbt multi-modules project.**_
+So a lagom-pb/lagom service requires at least two sbt modules in an sbt multi-modules project.**_

 ## Api Service implementation
-Once the api service is defined, we can implement the api service by extending the `io.superflat.lagompb.BaseServiceImpl` mixed in with the api definition trait [See api definition section](#api-service-definition).
+Once you have defined your service, you can implement the api service by extending the `io.superflat.lagompb.BaseServiceImpl` mixed in with the api definition trait [See api definition section](#api-service-definition).

 ## Application Loader
 The application loader defines how your lagom-pb/lagom based application should start.
-Two loading are available:
+Two loading modes are available:

 * the development mode (for local development)
 * the production mode